RollingBarrel/Helheim-Engine/README.md

     - Quit
   - View
     - QuadTree
-      - CheckBox to enable or disable Frustum Culling.
+      - CheckBox to enable or disable Frustum Culling (Disabled by default).
       - CheckBox to show QuadTree in the Scene.
       - Shows QuadTree structure (can be updated using Refresh button).
     - Debug